Taipei Medical University

 • Experience with cell culture and molecular biology research.

-• Effective communication skills in English, both written and verbal.
+• Effective written and verbal communication skills in English.